 Setting Description Allow input If selected, the input features and relevant settings are enabled.
+Mask If selected, any values entered will be masked by asterisks ().
 Multi-line display If selected, the ASCII object can display multi-lined text.
 If a line feed character LF (0xA) is used in the string, a newline will be created.

-Vertical alignment When [Multi-line display] is enabled, the method to vertically align multiple lines of text can be selected.
-Mask If selected, any values entered will be masked by asterisks () Reverse Normally an ASCII code is displayed in "high byte", "low byte" high/low byte order.
+Vertical When [Multi-line display] is enabled, the method to vertically align alignment multiple lines of text can be selected.
+Encoding Select encoding from UTF-8 (default), Unicode, or Latin-1.
+String Ignore null character, or treat the first encountered \0 as the end of termination the string.
+Reverse Normally an ASCII code is displayed in "high byte", "low byte" high/low byte order.
 Reverse selection makes the system display ASCII characters in "low byte", "high byte" order.
 ABCD BADC The left object is in normal form, and another is high/low byte reversed.
-Data format Select encoding from UTF-8 (default), Unicode, or Latin-1.
-Data format Encoding: Latin-1 Read address Click [Setting] to select the [PLC name], [Address], [Device type],

-Click [Setting] to select the [PLC name], [Address], [Device type], [System tag], [Index register] of the word device that displays characters.
+Read address Click [Setting] to select the [PLC name], [Address], [Device type], kead address ck [Setting] to select the [PLC name], [Address], [Device type], [System tag], [Index register] of the word device that displays characters.
 Users can select a defined address tag from Address Tag Library, or set address in [General] tab while adding a new object.